inotia00/revanced-documentation/docs/revancify.md

 5. Install the patched APK when prompted.

 > [!TIP]
 > For ROOT installations, I recommend also installing the [Detach Magisk module](https://forum.xda-developers.com/t/module-detach3-detach-market-links.3447494/).
-It prevents automatic updates from the Google Play Store, which prevents crashes from occurring in the ROOT environment.
+It prevents automatic updates from the Google Play Store, which would cause crashes to occur in the ROOT environment.